R-VGAL: A Sequential Variational Bayes Algorithm for Generalised Linear Mixed Models: The R-VGAL algorithm

 \subsection{Generalised linear mixed models}

 GLMMs are statistical models that contain both fixed effects and random effects.
 Typically, the fixed effects are common across groups, while the random effects are group-specific, and this is the setting we focus on.
+We briefly discuss the potential application of R-VGAL to models with more complicated random effect structures, such as crossed or nested random effects, in Sect.~\ref{sec:crossed_nested} of the online supplement.

 Denote by $y_{ij}$ the $j$th response in the $i$th group, for $i = 1, \dots, N$ groups and $j = 1, \dots, n_i$, where $n_i$ is the number of responses in group $i$.
-Let $\y \equiv ({\y_1^\top,\dots,\y_N^\top})^\top$ be a vector of observations, where $\y_i \equiv (y_{i1}, \dots, y_{in_i})^\top$ are the responses from the $i$th group.
+Let $\y \equiv ({\y_1^\top,\dots,\y_N^\top})^\top$ be a vector of observations, where ${\y_i \equiv (y_{i1}, \dots, y_{in_i})^\top}$ are the responses from the $i$th group.
 The GLMMs we consider are constructed by first assigning each $y_{ij}$ a distribution $y_{ij} \mid \bbeta, \balpha_i, \phi \sim p(\cdot)$, where $p(\cdot)$ is a member of the exponential family with a dispersion parameter $\phi$ that is usually related to the variance of the datum, $\bbeta$ are the fixed effect parameters, and $\balpha_i$ are the group-specific random effects for $i = 1, \dots, N$.
-Then, the mean of the responses, $\mu_{ij} = \Exp(y_{ij} \mid \bbeta, \balpha_i, \phi)$, is modelled as
+Then, the mean of the responses, $\mu_{ij} \equiv \Exp(y_{ij} \mid \bbeta, \balpha_i, \phi)$, is modelled as

 where $\x_{ij}$ is a vector of fixed effect covariates corresponding to the $j$th response in the $i$th group; $\z_{ij}$ is a vector of predictor variables corresponding to the $j$th response and the $i$th random effect; and $g(\cdot)$ is a {link function} that links the response mean $\mu_{ij}$ to the linear predictor $\x_{ij}^\top \bbeta + \z_{ij}^\top \balpha_i$.
-We further assume that $\balpha_i \ind \balpha_j$ for $i \neq j$.
-The random effects $\balpha_i$, for $i = 1, \dots, N$, are assumed to follow a normal distribution with mean $\0$ and covariance matrix $\bSigma_\alpha$, that is, each $\balpha_i \mid \bSigma_\alpha \sim N(\0, \bSigma_\alpha)$.
+We further assume that $\balpha_i \ind \balpha_{i'}$ for $i \neq i'$.
+The random effects $\balpha_i$, for $i = 1, \dots, N$, are assumed to follow a normal distribution with mean $\0$ and covariance matrix $\bSigma_\alpha$, that is, each $\balpha_i \mid \bSigma_\alpha \sim \Gau(\0, \bSigma_\alpha)$.
 In practice, some structure is often assumed for the random effects covariance matrix so that it is parameterised in terms of a smaller number of parameters $\btau$, that is, $\bSigma_\alpha = \bSigma_\alpha (\btau)$.
 Inference is then made on the parameters $\btheta = (\bbeta^\top, \btau^\top, \phi)^\top$.